ani5msr/microservices-project/README.md

 ### Feed service uses NATS pub sub notification for notifying whenever a user has added or updated his post
 ## NATS
+NATS using publisher subscriber method to notify about event changes